-Tarantool processes these signals during the main thread event loop:
+Tarantool processes these signals during the event loop in the transaction processor thread:

 Signal Effect SIGHUP May cause log file rotation.
 See the example in reference on Tarantool logging parameters.
 SIGUSR1 May cause a database checkpoint.
 See box.snapshot.
 SIGTERM May cause graceful shutdown (information will be saved first).
 SIGINT (also known as keyboard May cause graceful shutdown. interrupt) SIGKILL Causes an immediate shutdown.